itchio/butler/docs/launcher-integration.md

     launcher's own PID and you'll never leak orphan daemons.
   * `--log` (optional) writes every JSON-RPC request to stderr.
 Very useful while developing your client.
+  * `--low-power` (optional) favors a small CPU and memory footprint over speed.
+Pass it on battery-powered devices such as handhelds, where butler shares a few small cores with your interface and the running game.

 As soon as butlerd starts up it will print **one line of JSON to stdout** that tells you where to connect and what secret to use: